PHYS3012 Frontiers in Modern Physics

 - Students are able to (1) develop understanding of the physical principles underlying two of modern optics and photonics, condensed matter physics or astrophysics; (2) apply and further develop critical thinking skills in a range of realistic physical situations; (3) use appropriate mathematical techniques; (4) develop and apply problem identification and mathematical solution skills in a range of realistic physical situations; (5) apply and further develop understanding of the physical principles of measurement, experimental technique, quantitative analysis and data analysis relevant to physics; and (6) develop communication skills relevant to the discipline of physics.

-- Typically this unit is assessed in the following ways: (1) assignments; (2) laboratory; and (3) tests and examinations.
+- Indicative assessments in this unit are as follows: (1) assignments and tests; (2) laboratory; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.